-Gesso is a thin, white paint mixture consisting of a binder mixed with chalk, gypsum, pigment, or a combination of these.
-Gesso can be described in a general sense as a protective prep coating or ground, which provides a smooth, slightly textured surface ready to accept acrylic paint, ink, watercolor, etc. It also provides a ‘tooth’ that allows the paint to adhere to the surface similar to a primer used before painting walls and furniture.
+Gesso is a thin, white paint mixture consisting of a binder mixed with chalk, gypsum, pigment, or a combination of these substances.
+Gesso can be described in as a protective prep coating or ground, which provides a smooth, slightly textured surface, making it ready to add acrylic paint, ink, watercolor, etc. It also provides some ‘tooth’ that allows the paint to stick to the surface similar to primer that is used before painting walls and furniture.

-There are two different grades of Gesso that are available for use.
-These are student grade and artist grade.
-The difference is based on the filler to pigment ratio.
-Student grade Gesso uses more filler than pigment and is less costly, whereas artist grade uses more pigment than filler.
-The artist grade Gesso is a thicker and more opaque (non-transparent) mix.
+There are two different grades of Gesso that are available.
+The two types are student grade and artist grade.
+The difference between these two is based on the ratio of filler to pigment.
+Student grade Gesso uses more filler than pigment and is less expensive, while artist grade uses a larger amount of pigment than filler.
+The artist grade Gesso is thicker and more opaque (less see through).

 *This post contains affiliate links for your convenience

 For the record, the top five sellers of Gesso on Amazon.com are:

 - Art Basics Clear

 - Handy Art Student Acrylic Gesso

 My personal favorite is the Golden brand, which I have used with great results (along with their acrylic paints) for many years.
 On that note, I will quote Golden on their synopsis of the uses and benefits of Gesso products.
 “Golden Gesso offers artists a variety of ways to prepare substrates for acrylic paintings or other art media such as oil, charcoal, alkyds, pastels, and watercolor.
 It is water-based, permanent, flexible, and can be easily sanded if necessary.”
 Golden also notes that for oil paintings it is recommended that a minimum of three layers of Gesso be used for sufficient opaque quality and substrate protection.